flutter/website/src/resources/inside-flutter.md

 sequence whenever the input value changes, transitioning from the current value to the new value over a specified duration.

-This is implemented using "lerp" ("linear interpolation") functions using immutable objects.
+This is implemented using `lerp` (linear interpolation) functions using immutable objects.
 Each state (circle and square, in this case) is represented as an immutable object that is configured with appropriate settings (color, stroke width, etc) and knows how to paint itself.
-When it is time to draw the intermediate steps during the animation, the start and end values are passed to the appropriate "lerp" function along with a _t_ value representing the point along the animation, where 0.0 represents the "start" and 1.0 represents the "end", and the function returns a third immutable object representing the intermediate stage.
+When it is time to draw the intermediate steps during the animation, the start and end values are passed to the appropriate `lerp` function along with a _t_ value representing the point along the animation, where 0.0 represents the `start` and 1.0 represents the `end`, and the function returns a third immutable object representing the intermediate stage.

-For the circle-to-square transition, the "lerp" function would return an object representing a "rounded square" with a radius described as a fraction derived from the _t_ value, a color interpolated using the "lerp" function for colors, and a stroke width interpolated using the "lerp" function for doubles.
-That object, which would implement the same interface as circles and squares, would then be able to paint itself when requested to.
+For the circle-to-square transition, the `lerp` function would return an object representing a "rounded square" with a radius described as a fraction derived from the _t_ value, a color interpolated using the `lerp` function for colors, and a stroke width interpolated using the `lerp` function for doubles.
+That object, which implements the same interface as circles and squares, would then be able to paint itself when requested to.